 Eye Movement Desensitization and Reprocessing

-EMDR is a very safe and effective procedure that facilitates releasing the impact that past experiences have on your present day life.
-When difficult, brutal or traumatizing experiences are stored in the brain, they are stored in an anxiety generating form with original pictures, emotions, feelings and experience.
-EMDR permits the brain to convert the memories into normal less disturbing memories.
+EMDR® is a very safe and effective procedure that facilitates releasing the impact that past experiences have on your present day life.
+When difficult, brutal or traumatizing experiences are stored in the brain, they are stored, or frozen, with original pictures, emotions, feelings and experiences.
+EMDR® permits the brain to convert the memories into normal less disturbing memories.
 The memories are not removed, they simply no longer create the upsetting reaction that they have in the past.

 EMDR therapy has been successfully used to relieve many issues, including:

 How many sessions are needed?
 The amount of sessions needed is dependent upon a number of factors including the nature of the condition, the patient’s history and the ability to tolerate various levels of disturbance.

 EMDR I suggest reading EMDR Therapy: BreakthroughTherapy for Overcoming Anxiety, Stress and Trauma

 Emotional Healing at Warp Speed: The Power of EMDR by David Grand, Ph.D.

 The Instinct to Heal: Curing Depression, Anxiety and Stress Without Drugs and Without Talk Therapy by David Servan-Schreiber, MD, PhD

 What is EMDR®?